 Another trend is the integration of fractions into broader STEM (Science, Technology, Engineering, and Mathematics) education.
 By demonstrating how fractions are used in various scientific and technical fields, educators can motivate students to develop a deeper understanding of the subject.

-For example, in engineering, fractions are used in calculating ratios, proportions, and measurements.
+Here's one way to look at it: in engineering, fractions are used in calculating ratios, proportions, and measurements.
 In computer science, fractions can be used to represent probabilities and proportions in algorithms.
 By highlighting these applications, educators can make fractions more relevant and interesting for students.

 Recent studies in mathematics education have focused on the importance of conceptual understanding.
 Rather than simply memorizing rules, students are encouraged to develop a deep understanding of the underlying principles.
 This involves exploring the meaning of fractions, visualizing operations, and applying fractions to solve real-world problems.